 - privacy of personal information concerning the authors and editors, as well as other information obtained during professional interaction;

 - making editor’s corrections by agreement with the authors;

-- rejecting of the manuscript of the article in case of finding there materials of other authors without references;
+- rejecting of the manuscript of the article in case of revealing materials of other authors without references in article’s content;